Skip to main content

 Societal Impact

 HABs are a direct threat to environmental and public health.
 Mitigation and avoidance require information on the location and extent of algal blooms at high temporal resolution.
-Such monitoring is possible due to the unique spectral signatures of algal blooms which can be measured by satellite remote sensing.
 This solution will show the presence of algal blooms in regions distributed globally that are vulnerable to harmful algal blooms.